mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Error handling service

 The error handling service was previously implemented incorrectly.
 The ErrorHandling superclass worked, but was a bit obscure in terms of creating properties for the component behind-the-scenes.
 The corrected error handling service is more explict in how it works and how components should use it.
 Note that all components that use this service should create a getter to access the errors generated.
 Also, the component should clean up those errors when it unmounts or at least regularly clean out the errors when we have a successful action.
+(In January 2025, I added a timer to the ErrorHandling service such that errors automatically clear after 3 minutes.)

 Note that there are many classic components that use the error handling service but it does not exactly behave as these components expect, so this needs to be fixed.